 TL;DR / Quick Verdict

-• JavaScript: A dynamically typed, high-level language utilizing a highly sophisticated Just-In-Time (JIT) compiler.
-Unparalleled for DOM manipulation, asynchronous network requests, and rapid UI development.
+- JavaScript: A dynamically typed, high-level language utilizing a highly sophisticated Just-In-Time (JIT) compiler.
+Excellent for DOM manipulation, asynchronous network requests, and rapid UI development.
 Suffers from unpredictable garbage collection pauses and dynamic typing overhead during heavy mathematical operations.

-For two decades, JavaScript maintained an absolute monopoly on client-side web execution.
-As the web transitioned from static documents to complex operating systems—hosting video editors, 3D games, and CAD software—the limitations of JavaScript became structural bottlenecks.
+For two decades, JavaScript had a monopoly on client-side execution.
+As the web grew into a platform hosting video editors, 3D games, and CAD software, JavaScript’s limitations became real bottlenecks.

-The V8 and SpiderMonkey teams performed miraculous feats of engineering to optimize JavaScript, inventing the Just-In-Time (JIT) compiler.
-However, because JavaScript is dynamically typed, the JIT engine must continuously guess, monitor, and “de-optimize” code at runtime.
-A simple function calculating a + b might execute in 1 nanosecond if the engine guesses they are Integers, but suddenly plummet in performance if a String is passed, forcing the engine to throw away the optimized machine code and recompile.
+The V8 and SpiderMonkey teams optimized JavaScript heavily with the Just-In-Time (JIT) compiler.
+But because JavaScript is dynamically typed, the JIT engine has to guess types, monitor them, and “de-optimize” when it guesses wrong.
+A function computing a + b runs fast when the engine assumes they’re integers, but slows down sharply if a string is passed — the engine throws away the optimized machine code and recompiles.

-WebAssembly (WASM) was introduced not to overthrow JavaScript, but to bypass this fundamental limitation.
-WASM is an explicitly typed binary format.
-When the browser downloads a .wasm file, it knows exactly what the types are before execution begins.
-There is no guessing.
-There is no garbage collection pausing the main thread.
-There is only raw, deterministic mathematical throughput.
+WebAssembly (WASM) wasn’t built to replace JavaScript, but to get around this.
+WASM is an explicitly typed binary format: when the browser downloads a .wasm file, it knows the types before execution.
+No type guessing, no garbage-collection pauses on the main thread — just predictable throughput.

 1. Architectural Execution Models & Compilation Pipelines